The Chronicles of Prydain: Setting

+Map of Prydain by Evaline Ness, from The High King.

 Once ruled over by the evil sorceress Queen Achren, Prydain is now under the authority of the just High King, a member of the family known as the Children of Don, descendants of Lady Don and her consort, Belin.
 The High King and his warriors, known as the Sons of Don, are based in the stronghold called Caer Dathyl.
 The rest of Prydain is divided into territories and minor kingdoms (called cantrevs) ruled by many lower kings who owe their loyalty to the High King.
 A collection of villages called the Free Commots exist outside any cantrev's jurisdiction, answering only to the High King.

 The evil Queen Achren was overthrown by her consort and student in magic, Arawn.
 Taking the Iron Crown, Arawn became master of the fortress of Annuvin, the Land of the Dead.
-Known as the Death-Lord, Arawn's warriors include the "Cauldron-Born" (undead soldiers reanimated by the magical Black Cauldron), the fearsome war commander called the Horned King, and the bloodthirsty Huntsmen of Annuvin (who in death transfer their power to their surviving comrades).
+Arawn's warriors include the Cauldron-Born, undead soldiers reanimated by the Black Cauldron; the Horned King, a fearsome commander; and the Huntsmen of Annuvin, who transfer their power to their comrades when killed.
 Arawn also corrupts a race of birds into the Gwythaints, monstrous airborne agents.
 When the first novel begins, Arawn and the Horned King are making new plans to conquer Prydain.

 Underneath and within Prydain is the kingdom of the Fair Folk, a society of diminutive supernatural beings that use magic to stay hidden and mostly keep to their own affairs.
 Having no love for Arawn, the Fair Folk occasionally aid the humans of Prydain against him.

-Significant locations in Prydain include: Caer Dallben, the simple home of series protagonist Taran, his mentor Dallben, and the retired warrior Coll; Caer Colur, which stands near the Isle of Mona and is the ancestral home of the House of Llyr; The Spiral Castle, fortress of the sorceress Achren; Annuvin, fortress of Arawn; and the Marshes of Morva, a haunted swamp inhabited by the witches Orddu, Orwen and Orgoch.
+Significant locations in Prydain include: Caer Dallben, the home of series protagonist Taran, his mentor Dallben, and the retired warrior Coll; Caer Colur, which stands near the Isle of Mona and is the ancestral home of the House of Llyr; the Spiral Castle, fortress of the sorceress Achren; Annuvin, fortress of Arawn; and the Marshes of Morva, a haunted swamp inhabited by the witches Orddu, Orwen and Orgoch.

-In addition to the races of humans and Fair Folk, Prydain is home to many strange creatures, such as the odd forest man called Gurgi.
+In addition to the races of humans and Fair Folk, Prydain is home to many strange creatures, such as Gurgi.